Plantar Fasciitis Treatment Doctors in NYC

 What Nutrition Helps to Improve Plantar Fasciitis?

-What we eat makes a big difference, especially if we suffer from a certain condition and are in the healing process.
-While more research is necessary on what helps with plantar fasciitis, there are certain supplements that are known to help with tissue healing and repair.
+What we eat makes a big difference, especially if we suffer from certain conditions and are healing.
+While more research is necessary on what helps with plantar fasciitis, certain supplements help with tissue healing and repair.

-Before taking supplements, it is important that you speak to your doctor first, who can determine whether it is necessary for you to take such supplements or not.
-Eating a balanced diet will not only assist your healing process but also help you lose weight or maintain a healthy weight, which relieves your heels.
+Before taking supplements, you must speak to your doctor first, who can determine whether it is necessary for you to take such supplements or not.
+Eating a balanced diet will assist your healing process and help you lose weight or maintain a healthy weight, which relieves your heels.

 Can Plantar Fasciitis Cause Complications?

-When the condition is left untreated, it can lead to chronic heel pain, which can change the way that you walk and increase the risk of an injury to the knees, legs, hips, or back.
-Some treatment options, such as corticosteroid injections, can weaken the plantar fascia ligament, which increases the risk of a rupture of the ligament.
-Surgery is also connected to some side effects, amongst which reactions to anesthesia, bleeding, and infection.
+When the condition is left untreated, it can lead to chronic heel pain, which can change how you walk and increase the risk of an injury to the knees, legs, hips, or back.
+Some treatment options, such as corticosteroid injections, can weaken the plantar fascia ligament, increasing the risk of a rupture.
+Surgery is also connected to some side effects, reactions to anesthesia, bleeding, and infection.
 Detaching the plantar fascia can also cause nerve damage and permanent changes in the foot.

 What Is the Outlook for Plantar Fasciitis?

-In most cases, plantar fasciitis patients are able to get treated without the need for surgery but use physical therapy, home treatments, and other medical treatments instead.
+In most cases, plantar fasciitis patients can get treated without surgery but use physical therapy, home treatments, and other medical treatments instead.
 Depending on the individual, the severity of the damage, and the plantar fasciitis treatment used, symptoms might take from a couple of months and up to two years to improve.